Willow ptarmigan: Status

 Widespread and not uncommon in its remote habitat, the willow ptarmigan is classified as a species of "Least Concern" by the IUCN.
 This is because, even if, as is suspected, numbers are declining slightly, it has a very wide range with a total population estimated at forty million individuals.

 Title bird

 The willow ptarmigan was adopted as the state bird of Alaska in 1955.
 It is also the regional bird of Southern Lapland.

+In popular culture

+Users of TikTok and other social media platforms have noted that the willow ptarmigan's distinctive call sounds like the expression awebo, a corruption of the vulgar Mexican Spanish slang phrase a huevo.
+The species has gained popular recognition as "the awebo bird" or simply the "awebo".